Dashiell Hammett

 In 1933, Dash began writing the "Secret Agent X-9" comic strip for King Features Syndicate.
 The novella "Woman In The Dark" was serialized in Mencken's Liberty Magazine in 1933; "The Thin Man" was published in January 1934 (Nora Charles was modeled directly on Lillian, who was incessantly curious about his real-life sleuthing).

-His writing career lasted only twelve years, during which he wrote 6 novels, some 90 pieces of short fiction, and more than 100 book reviews.
+His writing career lasted only twelve years, during which he wrote five novels, some 90 pieces of short fiction, and more than 100 book reviews.
 He intended to continue a writing career – in fact, needed to, since he spent money profligately, with little going to his family.
 But instead, he devoted himself to helping Lillian with her career as a playwright.
 Her play, "The Children's Hour", debuted on Broadway in November 1934, and was a resounding success.
 In May 1939, Lillian purchased a 130-acre farm in rural Westchester County, New York.
 Dash was also diverted by political concerns: he worked with the American Communist Party, the Committee On Election Rights, and the New York Civil Rights Congress to combat anti-Semitism and fascism.

 After World War II broke out, the 48-year-old alcoholic 'lunger' convinced the Army to let him re-enlist in the Signal Corps.
 He was stationed at several bases stateside, then in 1943, newly-promoted to corporal, he was posted to the Aleutian Islands of Alaska, eventually finding a niche as editor of a newspaper for the soldiers.
 He was mustered out a sergeant in September 1945.